wonderlic/swagger-validation/README.md

 ## Functionality outside of Swagger specification

-swagger-validation adheres to the official swagger specification, but does provide non-specification defined functionality to allow additional validation / ease that the swagger specification doesn't support.
+Swagger-validation adheres to the official swagger specification, but does provide non-standard functionality to allow additional validation / ease that the official swagger specification doesn't support.

 ### String pattern matching (RegExp)